-International Wheelchair Day is always March 1st and is an annual day of events and activities which take place around the World when wheelchair users celebrate the positive impact a wheelchair has on their lives.
+International Wheelchair Day is always March 1st and is an annual day of events and activities that take place around the World when wheelchair users celebrate the positive impact a wheelchair has on their lives.
 This video of a modified “Iron Man” suit inspired this book list.

-Another interesting tidbit that I found is that Lego is introducing a new wheelchair mini figure.
+Another interesting tidbit that I found is that Lego is introducing a new wheelchair mini-figure.

-Here is more exciting news:
+And more exciting news:

 A young paralyzed man just walked again after having an electrode implanted in his back.

-Wheelchair Books for Kids
+25+ Wheelchair Books for Kids

 Hello Goodbye Dog by Maria Gianferrari, illustrated by Patrice Barton